xidhu/attendance-marker/README.md

 Open Google Meet.

 - Open extension.
+- Select Live Mode or Chat Mode(If chat mode is selected then specify the roll no input format.)
-- Click take attendance either from in chat mode or Live mode
+- Click take attendance.
 - Attendance will be downloaded on default download folder.

  **Modes**